Brainhack-NY/py-basics-tutorial/README.md

 dependencies:
   - python=3.6
   - dipy
-  - pip
+  - pip:
+    - fury      # needed to add this extra line
 prefix: /Users/xxie/miniconda3/envs/dwi_py
 ```
+Note, we may want to delete the `prefix` line before sharing so the path to the environmeent becomes flexible.
 Now we can share this environment file via GitHub!
 Let's pretend we are our colleague, and pretend we currently do not have the environment on our machine by deleting what we just created:
 ```
 $ conda deactivate
 $ conda remove --name dwi_py --all